-Established in 2009, the Substance Abuse Intervention Docket (SAID) operated by the Drug Court Program staff is on average a ninety-day diversion program designated to provide education and early interventions for treatment as needed for addictions.
-With early, effective intervention measures to reduce drug and alcohol use including vaping, general discipline problems, criminal activity, absenteeism, and truancy, the SAID program is key to preventing further involvement by youth in the legal system.
+Established in 2009, the Substance Abuse Intervention Docket (SAID), operated by the Drug Court Program staff, is, on average, a ninety-day diversion program designated to provide education and early interventions for treatment as needed for addictions.
+With early, effective intervention measures to reduce drug and alcohol use, including vaping, general discipline problems, criminal activity, absenteeism, and truancy, the SAID program is key to preventing further involvement by youth in the legal system.

-Only juveniles with a first offense related to drug and or alcohol consumption including tobacco usage that are considered a misdemeanor or tobacco offense by the standards of the Ohio Revised Code are eligible to participate in the Belmont County Juvenile Court Substance Abuse Intervention Docket.
-To participate in the program, youth must admit the charges stated in the complaint are substantially true and the minor and their parent(s) must be willing to cooperate and abide by the terms and conditions of an Agreed Order.
+Only juveniles with a first offense related to drug and or alcohol consumption, including tobacco usage, that are considered a misdemeanor or tobacco offense by the standards of the Ohio Revised Code are eligible to participate in the Belmont County Juvenile Court Substance Abuse Intervention Docket.
+To participate in the program, the youth must admit the charges stated in the complaint are substantially true, and the minor and their parent(s) must be willing to cooperate and abide by the terms and conditions of an Agreed Order.

 If the minor and family choose to participate in the Substance Abuse Intervention Docket and abide by the terms and conditions of the Agreed Order, then the respective case will not be filed in the Belmont County Juvenile Court, nor will it result in a juvenile record.
-Although involvement in SAID is approximately ninety (90) days, time in the program may be extended if necessary and is dependent on a child's progress and compliance with the specific directives.
+Although involvement in SAID is approximately ninety (90) days, time in the program may be extended if necessary and depends on a child's progress and compliance with the specific directives.

-If during the time of court supervision, the juvenile or parent(s) fail to abide by the terms and conditions, the juvenile is charged with additional offenses or fails or refuses drug and alcohol testing, nicotine testing, or shows no or minimal effort to succeed in the program, or voluntarily withdraws, then the case will be filed in the Belmont County Juvenile Court.
-The program collected a total of \$2,025.00 in 2023 in program fees.
-A fee of \$75.00 is to be paid by the juvenile to participate in the diversion program.
+If during the time of court supervision, the juvenile or parent(s) fail to abide by the terms and conditions, the juvenile is charged with additional offenses or fails or refuses drug and alcohol testing, nicotine testing, or shows no or minimal effort to succeed in the program, or voluntarily withdraws, and then the case will be filed in the Belmont County Juvenile Court.
+The program collected a total of \$2,025.00 in program fees.
+The juvenile will pay \$75.00 to participate in the diversion program.